It is quite common to use terms taken form spoken language

 So – gestures are simply complicated full body encoding for the controller

 buttons?
 Does not seem fun to my taste.
-I am much more in favor of gesture 1:1
+I am much more in favor of gesture 1:1 mapping,

 where the motions are analogically mapped to control aspects.